-The order (i.e. precedence) in which the transformations occur is as follows: (1) individual matrices, (2) meta-matrices, (3) across meta-matrices.
+The order (i.e. precedence) in which the transformations occur is as follows: (1) individual matrices, (2) Meta-Networks, (3) across Meta-Networks.
 Each of these usages is in the examples below.

 The precedence of operations within a transform (for example, is the graph symmetrized before dichotomizing, etc.) is defined to be the same as they are specified in the <transform> element.
 Thus, if the <symmetrize> child is before the <dichotomize> child, then the transformation first symmetrizes and then dichotomizes.